simscr/Sports-Analytics/README.md

 3. PCA based on AB results and Pitch Type.
 4. Soccer passing radar with ggperiodic.
 5. Shot locations in goal.
+6. Package - Not really sports related, but useful for R overall.